 "They are Them."

 Merlin continued patiently.
-“Them are the ones who decide things.
-I can’t discern all the details.
-I just know that they’re multiplying, each one looking for new ways to reinvent us.
-They’re making movies about us.
+"Them are the ones who decide things.
+I can't discern all the details.
+I just know that they're multiplying, and each one is looking for ways to reinvent us.
+They're making movies about us.
 And TV shows.
 Not to mention internet blogs.
-And tweets.”
+And tweets."

 "No, Your Wiseness.
 It's English.
 Sort of.
 From America."